No. 50 Squadron IAF

-No. 50 squadron IAF is an Indin Air Force transport squadron that participates in operations involving Aerial reconnaissance and Early Warning Missile Launches.
+No. 50 squadron IAF is an Indian Air Force transport squadron that participates in operations involving Aerial reconnaissance and Early Warning Missile Launches.

 History

 The No. 50 Squadron were raised in 2009 at Agra Airforce Station of the Central Air Command.
 Beriev A-50 is based on the air-frame of the Ilyushin Il-76 and fitted by Beriev with PS-90A-76 engines and Israeli radar system EL/W-2090(Phalcon) mounted on the aircraft by Israeli company Elta Electronics Industries.